Vespacian/cleanrl/halfcheetah_v4_sac/report.md

             - epochs = 1
         - the best hyperparameters I've found is batch_size=500 and lr=1e-3
         - even with hyperparameter training, I'm getting around baseline at most
+- MSE
     - in the next attempt, I widened the current linear layer up to 512 and added a 3rd Linear layer
     - also changed the loss calculation to just MSE
+    - I kept the hparams similar to those from my findings while implementing MoG except for:
+        - N=30, epochs=3, and weight_decay=1e-6
+        - wanted more consistent results, in my first try, it was fluctuating significantly
 - Diffusion T=10
-- Autoreggressive discretization B=20
-- GAIL (Generative Adversarial Imitation Learning)
-- AIRL (Adversarial Inverse RL)
+    - to get a better understanding, I read this [paper](https://www.roboticsproceedings.org/rss19/p026.pdf) by Columbia University, Toyota Research Institute, MIT
+        - I decided to go for the CNN approach over the transformer and also added a noise scheduler
+        - wanted less hparam tuning

 ## Chart of all methods